bartificer/programming-by-stealth/docs/pbs35.md

 The reason I find _Life_ fascinating is very simple – it illustrates very graphically how wrong humanity was for centuries in assuming that simple rules always lead to simple behaviours.
 This is true a lot of the time, but not all the time, and when that assumption breaks down, interesting things happen.
 The rules within _Life_ are extremely simple, but the complexity of the behaviour that emerges from those simple rules can be amazingly complex.

 Conway’s game of life is named for its creator, British mathematician John Horton Conway, who invented it in 1970.
-In fact, he didn’t just invent his game, in the process he also invented a whole new mathematical construct – the [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton).
+In fact, he didn’t just invent his game.
+In the process he also invented a whole new mathematical construct – the [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton).

 A cellular automaton is a regular grid of cells, each of which has a state.
-In the simplest case the state is simply `on`, or `off`.
+In the simplest case the state is simply `on` or `off`.
 The automaton rolls forward from one state to the next in unison, and the next state of each cell is determined by a function which takes as input only the following – its own current state, and the current state of the cells directly touching it in the grid.

 Conway’s Game of Life is a two-state cellular automaton where each cell can be _alive_, or _dead_, and where the next state of each cell is determined by the following rules (from Wikipedia):

 1. Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.
-3. Any live cell with two or three live neighbours lives on to the next generation.
 4. Any live cell with more than three live neighbours dies, as if by overpopulation.
 5. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.